MY SUNNY MAAD (2021)

 When Herra, a Czech woman, falls in love with Nazir, an Afghan, she has no idea about the life that awaits her in post-Taliban Afghanistan, nor about the family she is about to join.
 A grandfather who is a feminist, an adopted young boy who astounds with his intellect, and Freshta who will do anything to run away from her abusive husband.
 Like the other women in the family, Herra wears a burka and hides in a closet when guests arrive.
 Soon she starts a new job with American woman, Heidi, who has little understanding of the way women live in Afghanistan, and even less that not everybody wants to be saved by Westerners.

 My Sunny Maad is the feature animated debut directed by Michaela Pavlátová.

 The project is realised in the co-production of Negativ (CZ), Česká televize (CZ) and Sacrebleu production (FR).
-The production was supported by Czech Film Fund, CNC, the fund of the Council of Europe Eurimages, Slovak Audiovisual Fund and the programme of European Union Creative Europe MEDIA.
+The project was financially supported by the Czech Film Fund, CNC, the fund of the Council of Europe Eurimages, the Slovak Audiovisual Fund and the programme of European Union Creative Europe MEDIA.
 The international sales agent of this film is Totem Films.

 animation, CZ/FR/SK, 2021, 80 min.